wemake-services/kira-stale/README.md

 You can even have a look at [GitLab's internal policies](https://gitlab.com/gitlab-org/quality/triage-ops/blob/master/policies).

-It is possible to use this setup with `.gitlab-ci.yml` and Heroku.

 ### Labels setup

 You will need to create this set of labels: